Campaign Management

 Campaign Name Descriptive name to identify this simulation campaign

-Template Pre-configured template containing email design, landing pages, and delivery settings
+Template Template containing email design, landing pages, and delivery settings

 Campaign Type Test campaigns are excluded from statistics and marked with a test label for training purposes